Home HSE Articles What Is Safety Audit – Safety Audit Procedure

-Safety audit is a planned, independent, documented and a systematical approach of determining the success level of the Health and Safety Management System.
+A safety audit is a planned, independent, documented, and systematic approach to determining the success level of the Health and Safety Management System.
 It involves the collection of data, analyzing it and the result compared with the Organization’s Health and Safety objective and organizational best practices.

-Safety audit accesses the efficiency, effectiveness, and reliability of the total health and safety management system of a company.
-It helps to identify emerging safety issues before they become problems and also serve as a catalyst for necessary changes to improve employee safety.
+Safety audits assess the efficiency, effectiveness, and reliability of the total health and safety management system of a company.
+It helps to identify emerging safety issues before they become problems and also catalyze necessary changes to improve employee safety.

-It helps determine the organizational safety strength and weakness.
+It helps determine the organizational safety strengths and weaknesses.

-Safety audit can be conducted either internally or externally.
+Safety audits can be conducted either internally or externally.
 Internally, it can be done by a senior management staff who possess the needed expertise or by an external consultant.
-The major advantage of internal audit is that; it is cheaper and the auditor also has the first-hand knowledge of the health and safety system which could serve as a guide during the process.
+The major advantage of an internal audit is that; it is cheaper and the auditor also has first-hand knowledge of the health and safety system which could serve as a guide during the process.

-However, an external audit it mostly preferred in order to prevent bias during the process.
+However, an external audit is mostly preferred in order to prevent bias during the process.

 Types Of Safety Audits